 No. While the base sheets are acid free, the top coating is not.
 Because the top coating is such a small portion of the overall material, some users use it regardless in acid free applications.

-Can we create a custom pre-perf product for customers?
+Can you create custom pre-perf products for customers?

 Can KernowPrint Dry Toner be Recycled?

-How long will the image last on KernowPrint Dry Toner when used outside?
+How long will an image last on KernowPrint Dry Toner when used outside?

+This is a highly durable product suitable for long term outdoor use.
 The longevity of the image depends on the concentration of UV in the light it is exposed to.
-Direct sun is worst case and from what we have seen the image will begin to fade within 6 months of direct exposure.
+Direct sun is the worst case scenario, and from what we have seen the image will begin to fade within 6 months of direct exposure.
 We do not know if the fade curve is linear relative to UV concentration or how long the image will last in total darkness.
-The key however is protecting the image from UV whether it is through using UV-screening over-varnish or glass containing a UV barrier.
+The image can be protected from UV light through UV screening, over-varnishing, or glass containing a UV barrier.
 Toners also vary in printing hardware, with a variation between different makes and models possible.

-What are the recommended environmental conditions when running KernowPrint Dry Toner?
+What are the recommended environmental conditions for running KernowPrint Dry Toner?

-Controlling print room conditions are crucial when printing synthetic media.
-Temperature and humidity should be controlled between 10-30C (70-76F). and 40 – 55% Relative Humidity.
-Failure to control the environmental conditions will cause static buildup impacting print image quality and media handling performance.
+Controlling print room conditions is crucial when printing synthetic media.
+Temperature and humidity should be controlled between 10-30C (70-76F) and 40 – 55% relative humidity.
+Failure to control the environmental conditions could cause static buildup impacting print image quality and media handling performance.

-KernowPrint is available in a number of pastel and vivid colors.
-The colors are compatible in the same OEM printer base as the white KernowPrint.
+Yes, we make KernowPrint Dry Toner in many pastel and vivid colours, click here to see the full list.
+Colours are compatible with the same OEM printer base as the white KernowPrint.

-Kernow KernowPrint is approved and compatible in numerous OEM’s dry toner copier/printers including Xerox, Ricoh, Konica/Minolta, Canon, and Kodak.
+Yes – KernowPrint is the most tested, most trusted, most OEM certified synthetic, and compatible with numerous dry toner copiers and printers including Xerox, Ricoh, Konica/Minolta, Canon, and Kodak.
 KernowPrint is also HP Indigo compatible.
-Kernow North America can provide printer run settings.

 Can KernowPrint Dry Toner be printed using offset presses?

-If you require to use Drawing film outside in all weathers, Archelogy for instance, please enquire as we do have a product that is water resistance.
+If you require a drawing film for outdoor use in all weathers, please enquire as we do have a product that is water-resistant.

-Our drawing film can be screen litho UVC printed, offering a low cost Backlight opportunity.
+Our drawing film can be screen litho UVC printed.

 Do you make Diazo Film?

-We do still produce a Diazo film 125 microns.
-The product is produced only once per year but If you require Diazo film please do let us know and we will see what can be done.
+We do still produce a Diazo film with a thickness of 125 microns.
+It is produced only once per year but if you require Diazo film please let us know and we will see what can be done.

-What causes the KernowPrint labels to jam, and how can it be avoided?
+What causes synthetic labels to jam, and how can it be avoided?

-Jamming of the KernowPrint labels is most often caused by static build up.
+Jamming of synthetic labels is most often caused by static build-up.

-- All KernowPrint labels have an anti-stat coating on back of liner to address this issue
+All KernowPrint labels have an anti-static coating on the back of the liner to address this issue.

-- However, because of the ultra smooth surface of the clear, that stock is somewhat more susceptible to static and instances of jamming
+However, because of the ultra-smooth surface of clear film, it is more susceptible to static and instances of jamming.

 Do you have a flat bed plotter product?

-We have a D&R Product, called Kernowloft-this excellent lay flat Ink/ball point plotting film is still available, complementing our DIAZO film.
+We have a Design & Reprographic product called Kernowloft.
+This excellent lay flat ink/ball point plotting film is still available, complementing our Diazo film.
 Flat bed plotters?
 It’s a Guaranteed lay flat product.

 How do I use Design Jet film?

-Do you have a product for wide format PPC Printers?
+Do you make a product for wide format PPC Printers?

-All of our Design & Reprographics materials can be sampled in wide format rolls or sheets.
+Yes – all of our Design & Reprographics materials are available in wide format rolls or sheets.
+Read more here.